Key Takeaways:

 Your first question may be “Why me?”

 Researchers have asked that for years.
-Several factors affect what causes male pattern baldness.
+Several factors affect what causes male pattern baldness:

 Myths and Misconceptions About Hair Loss